Elections in Kazakhstan

 Elections in Kazakhstan are held on a national level to elect a President and the Parliament, which is divided into two bodies, the Majilis (Lower House) and the Senate (Upper House).
 Local elections for maslihats (local representative bodies) are held every five years.

 Elections are administered by the Central Election Commission of the Republic of Kazakhstan.

-There are 6 political parties in Kazakhstan.
+There are 7 legal political parties in Kazakhstan.
 Kazakhstan’s political opposition is the most developed in the region in terms of its organizational abilities and resources.

 None of the elections held in Kazakhstan have been considered free or fair by Western countries or international observers with issues noted including ballot tampering, multiple voting, repression of opposition candidates and press censorship.
 However, robust reforms have been implemented since 2019 and the OSCE ODI stated in its post-2021 parliamentary election report that "candidates were able to campaign freely."
 The OSCE Office for Democratic Institutions and Human Rights has deployed election monitors to Kazakhstan at the invitation of the government for observation of parliamentary and presidential elections since 1999.